hateganfloringeorge/fe-part-1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Short project in order to practice frontend development.
-The goal of this project is to have a page similar to <a href="#project-reference">this</a>.
-The list of full specifications and more details can be found <a href="#project-details"> here.</a>
+The goal of this project is to have a page similar to [this][project-reference].
+The list of full specifications and more details can be found [here][project-details].

+<strong>Caution!
+Right now this project does not have css, so it is really raw.</strong> In order to see it directly you can access it [here][web-page].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>